SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Why it matters

-Churn is the silent killer of SaaS businesses.
-It compounds in reverse.
+Churn is the silent killer of SaaS businesses — it compounds in reverse.
 If you are losing 5% of your revenue every month, you need to replace more than half your revenue base every year just to stay flat.
-The maths is brutal and it gets worse as you grow.
-At £1M ARR with 5% monthly churn, you need £600K in new ARR annually just to stand still.
-At £10M ARR with the same churn rate, you need £6M in new ARR annually before you grow a single pound.
+At £10M ARR with 5% monthly churn, you need £6M in new ARR annually before you grow a single pound.
+This is why reducing churn is almost always the highest-ROI investment a SaaS company can make.

 How to improve it

 Start by understanding why customers churn.
-Conduct exit interviews with every churned customer.
-Build a churn taxonomy: did they churn because the product did not deliver value, because a competitor won, because their champion left, because they were acquired, or because they were never a good fit in the first place?
-Each cause requires a different response.
+Conduct exit interviews with every churned customer and build a churn taxonomy: did they churn because the product did not deliver value, because a competitor won, because their champion left, because they were acquired, or because they were never a good fit in the first place?
+Each cause requires a different response — onboarding investment for value-delivery churn, differentiation for competitive churn, multi-threaded relationships for champion-departure churn, and tighter ICP discipline for bad-fit churn.
+HubSpot's research and our own client data both point to time-to-value during onboarding as the single most impactful lever: if customers do not experience meaningful value within the first 30 days, the probability of churn increases dramatically.

 Metric 5: Net Revenue Retention (NRR)